magento/knowledge-base/.github/CONTRIBUTING.md

-## Contribute to Magento Support Knowledge Base
+## Contribute to Adobe Commerce Support Knowledge Base

-Share your troubleshooting tips and best practices with the community by contributing to [Magento Support Knowledge Base](https://support.magento.com/hc/en-us) (Support KB)!
+Share your troubleshooting tips and best practices with the community by contributing to the [Adobe Commerce Support Knowledge Base](https://support.magento.com/hc/en-us) (Support Knowledge Base)!
-You can contribute by creating an issue or pull request (PR) on our [Support KB](https://github.com/magento/knowledge-base) GitHub repository.
+You can contribute by creating an issue or pull request (PR) on our [support knowledge base](https://github.com/magento/knowledge-base) GitHub repository.
 We welcome all types of contributions; from minor typo fixes to new topics.

-Support KB staff members review issues and pull requests on a regular basis.
+Support knowledge base staff members review issues and pull requests on a regular basis.
 We do our best to address all issues as soon as possible, but working through the backlog takes time.
 We appreciate your patience.

 ## Rewards for contributions

-Support KB works with Magento Community Engineering teams and projects.
+Support knowledge base works with Magento Community Engineering teams and projects.
 As you contribute PRs, you gain [Contribution Points](../docs/contribution-points.md).

 ## Get started